October 22

 Use your final paragraph to summarize your point-of-view and if you’re trying to entice the reader to action, give them a simple next step or action to take.
 Otherwise, invite them to tell you if they agree or disagree with your points via your comments.

 And that’s it.
 A simple five or six paragraph format for quickly and easily crafting your next persuasive blog post.
 And this works great for business letters, memos and other communications too.
+In fact, when I first created this template back in the 90’s for my direct reports, to help them become more effective and efficient writers, it was specifically designed and used a point-of-view memo template.

 So what do you think?
 Was this helpful?